tperol/ConvNetQuake/README.md

 ConvNetQuake is trained on data from Oklahoma (USA).
 The continuous waveform data and earthquake catalog are publicly available at https://www.iris.edu/hq/ and http://www.ou.edu/ogs.html

-The data directory contains:
+The `data` directory contains:
-* `streams`: 2.5 years of monthly streams from GSOK029 and GSOK027 in .mseed format
+* `streams`: 2.5 years of monthly streams from GSOK029 and GSOK027 in .mseed
-* `catalogs`: earthquake catalogs from the Oklahoma Geological Survey (OGS, years 2014 to 2016) and from Benz et al. 2015 (Feb. to Sept.
+* `catalogs`: earthquake catalogs the OGS (years 2014 to 2016) and from Benz et al. 2015 (Feb. to Sept.
 2014)
-* `6_clusters`: contains the windows used for training and testing of ConvNetQuake with 6 geographic areas
+* `6_clusters`: windows used for training and testing of ConvNetQuake with 6 geographic areas
-* `50_clusters`: contains the windows used for training and testing of ConvNetQuake with 50 geographic areas
+* `50_clusters`: windows used for training and testing of ConvNetQuake with 50 geographic areas
-    ----- Optional -----
-* `known_template`: template T_1 used to generate synthetic data (see paper)
+> * `known_template`: template T_1 used to generate synthetic data
-* `unknown_template`: template T_2 used to generate synthetic data (see paper)
+> * `unknown_template`: template T_2 used to generate synthetic data
-* `synth`: directory of synthetic data for testing (see paper)
+> * `synth`: directory of synthetic data for testing

-## Pre-trained models
+## Trained models

-The models directory contains:
+The directory `models` contains:
-* `convnetquake`: convnetquake pre-trained model for 6 geographic areas
+* `convnetquake`: trained model for 6 geographic areas
-* `50_clusters`: convnetquake pre-trained model for 50 geographic areas
+* `50_clusters`: trained model for 50 geographic areas
-* `synth`: convnetquake pre-trained model on synthetic data
+* `synth`: trained model on synthetic data

 ## 1 - What will you find in this repository ?

-ConvNetQuake is a Convolutional Neural Network that detect and locate events from a single waveform.
+ConvNetQuake is a convolutional neural network that detect and locate events from a single waveform.
 This repository contains all the codes used to write our paper.
 For each step, we provide the commands to run.

 ## 2 - Train ConvNetQuake on a dataset

-There are multiple steps in training ConvNetQuake on a dataset of waveforms.
+Steps to train the network on a dataset of waveforms:

 - Use a catalog of located events and partition them into clusters.
-This create a new catalog of events with their labels (cluster index).
+This create a new catalog of labeled events.
 The script is in `bin/preprocess`.
 - Load month long continuous waveform data.
 Preprocess them (mean removal, normalization).
-Use the catalog of labeled events to create windows of events from the continuous waveform data.
-Use an extended catalog to create windows of noise from continuous waveform data.
+Use the catalog of labeled events to create event windows from the continuous waveform data.
+Use a catalog to create noise windows from continuous waveform data.
 The codes are in `bin/preprocess`.
-- Train ConvNetQuake on the windows created, visualize of the training and evaluate on a test set.
+- Train ConvNetQuake on the training windows, visualize of the training and evaluate on a test windows.
 The codes are in `bin/`.

-sections 2.1, 2.2 and 2.3 are only required to reproduced the windows.
-Skip to 2.4 for training and testing of the network.
+Sections 2.1, 2.2 and 2.3 are required to reproduce the windows in `data/6_clusters/detection`
+Section 2.4 for training and testing of the network, also provided in `models/convnetquake`

 ### 2.1 - Partition earthquakes into clusters

 Load the OGS catalog.
-Filter to keep the events in the region of interest and after 15 February 2014.
+Filter to keep the events located in the region of interest and after 15 February 2014.
-The script partition the events into clusters using the latitude and longitude.
-To partition the events into 6 clusters using K-Means run:
+To partition the events into 6 clusters using K-Means, run:

 ```shell
 ./bin/preprocess/cluster_events --src data/catalogs/OK_2014-2015-2016.csv\
 --dst data/6_clusters --n_components 6 --model KMeans
 ```

+This outputs in `data/6_clusters`:
-This outputs a catalog of labeled events `catalog_with_cluster_ids.csv` in `data/6_clusters/`.
+* `catalog_with_cluster_ids.csv`: catalog of labeled events
-We also create  `clusters_metadata.json` that provides information about the number of events per clusters.
+* `clusters_metadata.json`: number of events per clusters.

 The code also plots the events on a map.
 The colored events are the training events, the black events are the events in the test set (July 2014).

-The cluster labels range from 0 to M-1 with M the number of clusters.
+The cluster labels range from 0 to M-1 with M the number of clusters chosen with `--n-components`.

 ### 2.2 Create labeled windows of events

-Load a directory of month long streams and the catalog of labeled events.
+Load a directory of month long streams and a catalog of labeled events.
 The script preprocess the month long streams (remove the mean, normalization).
-Using the origin time of the event from the catalog and a mean velocity of 5 km/s between the station and the event location, we create 10 second long event windows.
+Using the origin time of the cataloged events and a mean seismic velocity between the station and the event location, we create 10 second long event windows.

 ```shell
 ./bin/preprocess/create_dataset_events.py --stream_dir data/streams\